rsparkle/sparklestation/readMe.md

 - Learn when to use Vanilla JavaScript vs Vue.js
 - Improve handling of client-side state and AJAX interactions
 - Keep the codebase understandable and easy to extend

-This project serves as a controlled technical playground for experimenting with different approaches while maintaining a maintainable and understandable codebase.

 ---